zhivko-georgiev/AngularJS-TodoApp/README.md

 # angularBase

-Base Angular enviroment which makes is easy to start a new project.
+Base Angular enviroment which makes it easy to start a new project.

 ## Installation
 - Install on your computer: Node.js